What Crisis? For Donald Trump's Base, It's Full Speed Ahead

 "Knock yourself out.
 Get all the people you want" to investigate Trump, said Mike Sikula, a retired aerospace engineer.
 "I love him to death."

-That Trump irks foreign leaders, antagonizes Democrats, and blasts the media while maintaining his combative campaign style is icing on the cake.
+That Mr Trump irks foreign leaders, antagonises Democrats, and blasts the media while maintaining his combative campaign style is icing on the cake.

 "He has to go on TV and he has to tweet just to try and level the score a little bit.
 If he remained completely quiet, the lie would overwhelm him."